 All community mentors who work with students individually are required to get background checks.
 There is also training for our students and community partners about appropriate and professional expectations, including the need for all students to be in common spaces (where other people are around) when working with adults in or outside of our school building.

 Middle school students must always travel with school staff and/or parent volunteers, however, high school students may travel independently and/or on public transportation to their satellite campuses, internships, etc.

 Will Compass offer arts, music, and physical education?
 Will it have competitive sports teams?

-We integrate arts, music, and PE, into our regular school week and students may start clubs with other students who share common interests.
-We do have clubs such as robotics, MathCounts, dance, hiking, virtual reality, student council, student culture, and Dungeons and Dragons and we are open to other ideas as student interest dictates!
+We integrate arts, music, and PE (and so much more!), into our regular school week during Wednesday electives, and additionally, students may start clubs with other students who share common interests.
+We do have clubs such as: robotics, dance, kickboxing, virtual reality, student leadership and culture, and Dungeons and Dragons - and we are open to other ideas as student interest dictates!
 We do not offer extracurricular competitive sports programs available at the other schools, however, as a PSD approved charter, students may arrange to return to their neighborhood school to try out and play on sports teams.

-Yes, Compass has highly qualified, Colorado certified teachers in English, Math, Science, Social Studies, Spanish, and Special Education.
+Compass has highly qualified teachers in English, Math, Science, Social Studies, Spanish, and Special Education.
 Our teachers are experienced professionals with a proven track record of excellence in teaching and prosocial culture building with adolescents and peers.
 We also have specialized, non-certified teachers as staff and instructors at our school and in the community to widen the diversity of adults with whom students and staff may collaborate and learn.